Search

 • Nectarines, plums, prunes, table grapes, raisins, apples and pears are all important crops for the country, having high-growth-potential while also being labour intensive (Sihlobo, 2018).

 • The National Development Plan singled out the fruit sector as one of the labour-intensive industries with huge expansion and labour creation potential.
-The BFAP Baseline 2019 noted that apples and table grapes were among those industries that have already expanded beyond the targets of the NDP (BFAP, 2019).
+BFAP noted back in 2019 that apples and table grapes were among those industries that had already expanded beyond the targets of the NDP (BFAP, 2019).

 • The Western Cape Department of Agriculture has the Alternative Crops Fund (ACF) – R3 million per annum – to boost exports and bolster land reform.
 Alternative, smaller crops like cherries, berries and pomegranates have high market value and are export-orientated.
 They are also mostly water smart and would therefore be preferred crops.
 Promoting alternative crops is also one of the proposed actions of the SmartAgri plan.